funcool/buddy-sign/doc/01-jwt.md

 exception will be raised.
 Alternatively, the time to validate token against can be specified as `:now` option to `unsign`.

-Additionaly, if you want to provide some leeway for the claims validation, you can pass the `:leeway` option to the `unsign` function.
+Additionally, if you want to provide some leeway for the claims validation, you can pass the `:leeway` option to the `unsign` function.

-Let see an example using direct api:
+Let's see an example using direct api:

 ```clojure
 (require '[clj-time.core :as time])